nodejavascript/MQTT-OLED-Energy-Monitor/README.md

 ## Configuration

-The configuration for the WiFi network, MQTT server, and publishing delay is done in the `config.h` file.
+The configuration for the WiFi network in MQTT server `config.h` file.
+See `config.h.example`.

 ## Contributing